leetcode-python-java/leetcode-python-java/README.md

       end

       def build(app)
-        # klass is rack middleware like : Rack::TempfileReaper, Rack::ETag, Rack::ConditionalGet or Rack::Head, etc.
+        # klass is Rack middleware like : Rack::TempfileReaper, Rack::ETag, Rack::ConditionalGet or Rack::Head, etc.
-        # It's typical rack app to use these middlewares.
+        # It's typical Rack app to use these middlewares.
         # See https://github.com/rack/rack-contrib/blob/master/lib/rack/contrib for more information.
         klass.new(app, *args, &block)
       end